 A company was considering fitting expensive sound-proofing to some extractor blowers when they discovered us and asked for our help.
 Using detailed narrow band frequency analysis, our diagnostic noise measurements showed that worn bearings were the cause of the high noise levels.
 Renewing the bearings reduced the sound from 87 dBA to 83 dBA, easily achieving the 85 dBA target for nearby workers - a very low cost fan noise control method !

 An industrial blower on a drier was causing noise nuisance and annoyance to local residents.
 Our diagnostic survey showed that the main cause of the nuisance was a loud low frequency drone from the blower, which residents found highly annoying.
 We designed an advanced sound abatement solution to cancel out the drone.
 This was highly successful, reducing the drone by a huge 22 dB with no loss of blower performance.
 Afterwards, the blower was inaudible at the houses.

 An industrial extract fan was exposing workers to 85 dBA.
 We were able to reduce the fan noise to 79 dBA with just a bucket of water - an extremely low cost noise control method!

 Attenuation of Scrap Extraction Fan - Low Frequency Hum

-Our specialist fan noise suppression company offers high performance sound attenuation solutions to manufacturing and industrial companies throughout the UK.
+Our specialist fan noise suppression company offers high performance sound attenuation solutions to manufacturing, industrial and commercial companies throughout the UK.
 Companies can benefit from much higher noise reductions and save thousands of pounds by choosing our advanced fan noise cancelling techniques instead of more expensive, less effective options like acoustic enclosures, screens and barriers.
-To find out how we can help you reduce fan / extractor noise, or for a costing, please click on contact us to reduce fan noise.

 Advanced Noise Solutions Ltd : 01727 864667